Mistrial declared in Troy quadruple homicide case after juror reportedly ‘felt sick’

 TROY, N.Y.
-(NEWS10) — Rensselaer County Court Judge Debra Young declared a mistrial in the Troy quadruple homicide case Wednesday morning after jury deliberations kept being postponed due to a sick juror.
+(NEWS10) — Rensselaer County Court Judge Debra Young declared a mistrial in the Troy quadruple homicide case Wednesday morning after jury deliberations kept being postponed due to a sick juror and two others were hesitant to go into the courtroom.

 Judge Young decided on a mistrial for the well being of everyone in the court.
 The District Attorney and Defense Attorney could not confirm if the juror was experiencing COVID-19 related symptoms.